Canadian Women's Foundation: History

 The Canadian Women's Foundation was founded in 1991 by Canadian Senator Nancy Ruth and her friend, Susan Woods.
 Ruth had previously talked with Rosemary Brown, a former Member of the Legislative Assembly of British Columbia, about what they believed to be a lack of resources for Canadian women.
 Ruth and her mother each donated $500,000 to launch the Canadian Women's Foundation, and Ruth's foundation, the NaRuth Foundation, donated an additional $50,000.

 Since 1991, the Canadian Women's Foundation has become one of the largest women's foundations in the world.
 With the support of donors, the Foundation has raised more than $100 million and funded over 1,950 programs across the country.

 The organization's first Board President was Julie White, who was also responsible for Canadian corporate donations at Levi Strauss & Co.

-The current CEO is Paulette Senior, who joined the foundation in 2016 and served as the CEO and president.
+The current president and CEO is Mitzie Hunter, who joined the Foundation in 2024.